MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/setlocale-wsetlocale.md

 ## UTF-8 Support

 Starting in Windows 10 build 17134 (April 2018 Update), the Universal C Runtime supports using a UTF-8 code page.
 This means that `char` strings passed to C runtime functions will expect strings in the UTF-8 encoding.
-To enable UTF-8 mode, use "`UTF-8`" as the code page when using `setlocale`.
-For example, `setlocale(LC_ALL, ".utf8")` will use the current default Windows ANSI code page (ACP) for the locale and UTF-8 for the code page.
+To enable UTF-8 mode, use `".UTF8"` as the code page when using `setlocale`.
+For example, `setlocale(LC_ALL, ".UTF8")` will use the current default Windows ANSI code page (ACP) for the locale and UTF-8 for the code page.

+The UTF-8 string is:
+- case-insensitive
+- the hypen (-) is optional
+- It must be in the code page part of the locale name, so must have a leading period '.'
+For example, `"en_US.UTF8"` or `".utf8"`

+The following are examples of ways to specify the UTF-8 string:

+`".UTF8"`\
+`".UTF-8"`\
+`".utf8"`\
+`".utf-8"`\
+`"en_us.utf8"`\
+`"ja_JP.Utf-8"`

 After calling `setlocale(LC_ALL, ".UTF8")`, you may pass "😊" to `mbtowcs` and it will be properly translated to a `wchar_t` string, whereas previously there was not a locale setting available to do this.